Mazda RX-8: PZ

-In May, 2006,the Mazda released the RX-8 PZ for the UK market.
+In May 2006, Mazda released the RX-8 PZ for the UK market.
 This car was jointly developed with motorsports company Prodrive.
 Only available with a six-speed manual, it featured custom 10-spoke alloy wheels supplied by Italian F1 team supplier OZ Racing in "Dark Silver" finish, mirrors developed to reduce drag, front and rear black mesh grilles, and a rear spoiler to provide more stability at higher speeds.
 Both the wheels and rear wing are badged in carbon fiber with "Prodrive".
 Significant revisions were also made to the suspension to improve the handling: dampers from Bilstein and coil springs from Eibach are used in addition to reducing the ride height by 15 mm and an increase in spring rate of 60%.
 Finally, the car was supplied with a unique upgraded twin exhaust system, with exhaust tailpipes branded as "Prodrive".
 Only 800 cars were made at an MSRP of £25,995.
 It was available in two colors, Galaxy Grey (380) and Brilliant Black (420).

 Revelation

 The Revelation was an Australian special edition of the RX-8 with a limited production run of 100 cars.
-The model incorporated the top specification features of the standard RX-8 with the 9 speaker Bose sound system, leather seats in a sand beige color, more piano black accents on the interior, and came with the same 13B Renesis rotary engine.
-Like regular RX-8 variants, the Revelation features 18-inch alloy wheels and tires, traction control, Dynamic Stability Control (DSC), six airbags, cruise control, power windows/mirrors, limited-slip differential, six-CD in-dash audio system and climate control air-conditioning.
-The revelation though, added stiffer anti-roll bars, foam-filled cross members and special edition grey spoke alloys.
+The model incorporated the top specification features of the standard RX-8 with the 9-speaker Bose sound system, sand beige colored leather seats, more piano black accents on the interior, and came with the same 13B Renesis rotary engine.
+Like regular RX-8 variants, the Revelation features 18-inch alloy wheels and tires, traction control, Dynamic Stability Control (DSC), six airbags, cruise control, power windows/mirrors, limited-slip differential, 6-CD in-dash audio system and climate control air conditioning.
+The revelation though, added stiffer anti-roll bars, foam-filled cross members and special edition grey-spoke alloys.
 The Revelation also offered a new color, Copper Red, and also came in Brilliant Black.
 It also came with xenon headlights with chrome bezels, while being the first Mazda sold in Australia with keyless entry and start.